Buy a Determination Chinese/Japanese Scroll

 Even an iron bar can be ground to a needle Scroll

-This Chinese proverb means, "to grind an iron bar down to a fine needle", or "Even a bar of iron can be ground down to a needle [with perseverance]".
+磨杵成針 is a Chinese proverb that means “to grind an iron bar down to a fine needle,” or “Even a bar of iron can be ground down to a needle [with perseverance].”

 Figuratively, this means to persevere in a difficult task or to study diligently.